anutoshg/docs/en/models.rst

     than your model file (which CakePHP assumes is missing).
-If you're trying to use a method you've defined in your model, or a behavior attached to your model, and you're getting SQL errors that are the name of the method you're calling, it's a sure sign that CakePHP can't find your model and you need to check the file names, your application cache, or both.
+If you're trying to use a method you've defined in your model, or a behavior attached to your model, and you're getting SQL errors that has the name of the method you're calling, it's a sure sign that CakePHP can't find your model and you need to check the file names, your application cache, or both.